dennishilk/Body2Bits/README.md

 ## Philosophy

 Body2Bits intentionally avoids machine learning where possible.

-Human movement is already loud in raw data.
+Human movement is already loud in raw sensor data.
-Thresholds, deltas, and physics are enough.
+Thresholds, deltas, and simple physics are often enough.

-If a system cannot explain *why* it reacts, it should not control your body.
+If a system cannot explain *why* it reacts,
+it should not control your body.

 ---

 ## Status

 Highly experimental.
 Occasionally sadistic.
 Always honest.

 Linux only.